From Prolapse To Proud & Powerful

 Pelvic floor physiotherapists are the best-trained people to assess and treat POP.
 They will need to assess you internally as well as in a number of positions like standing and lying to check for severity.
 From there, they will give you a treatment plan which typically includes addressing alignment, breathing, and gentle exercises to improve balance.

-You will also find it helpful to work with a trainer or coach who has training and well experienced when it comes to dealing with pelvic floor dysfunctions.
+You will also find it helpful to work with a trainer or coach who has

 As your body shifts during pregnancy, your pelvis tends anteriorly tilt forward.
 And if you have a desk job, this can be a thorn in your side too.